 - Fast and straightforward cutting for smaller dishes

-The flat and bulky surface of cleavers can also be used for crushing herbs like ginger and garlic against any flat surface.
+Cleavers' flat and bulky surfaces can also crush herbs like ginger and garlic against any flat surface.

 Tips For The Perfect Cuts